"I know you are a pedophile" removal guide

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

 To eliminate possible malware infections our malware researchers recommend scanning your computer with Spyhunter.

-Other examples of email scams are "ChaosCC hacker group", "The last time you visited a Porn website", "Hacker who has access to your operating system".
-As a rule, scammers behind them claim that they have recorded some humiliating videos or took photos and threaten to spread them/send them to other people if they will not be paid a particular amount of money (typically, cryptocurrency).
-Either way, emails of this type should never be trusted.
-However, there are many cases where cyber criminals send emails that are used to distribute malware.
-They send emails with files attached to them that, if opened, install malicious programs like TrickBot, Hancitor, Emotet, FormBook and so on.
+Other examples of email scams are "ChaosCC hacker group", "The last time you visited a Porn website", and "Hacker who has access to your operating system".
+Generally, scammers behind them claim that they have recorded humiliating videos or photos and threaten to distribute them unless a specific sum is paid (typically, using a cryptocurrency).
+In any case, these emails should never be trusted.
+In many cases, cyber criminals send emails that are used to distribute malware.
+They send the emails with attached files - if opened, these install malicious programs such as TrickBot, Hancitor, Emotet, FormBook, and so on.

 How do spam campaigns infect computers?